ssilverman/QNEthernet/README.md

 To send multicast traffic, simply send to the appropriate IP address.
 There's no need to join a group.

+The lwIP stack keeps track of a group "use count".
+This means:
+1. That `joinGroup(ip)` can be called multiple times, it just needs to be paired with a matching number of calls to `leaveGroup(ip)`.
+Each call increments an internal count.
+2. Each call to `leaveGroup(ip)` decrements a count, and when that count reaches zero, the stack actually leaves the group.

 ## mDNS services

 It's possible to register mDNS services.
 Some notes: